 sculpture – any carving or other rendering of stone where all three dimensions (including depth) are used.

-slab – any grave marker that is essentially a thin, flat piece.
-Slabs can be of any material but usually are of stone, concrete, or wood.
+slab – any grave marker or cover that is essentially a thin, flat piece, usually of stone, concrete, or wood.

 slope – on a gravestone with a convex upper surface, either of the upper surfaces that curve or angle downward from the stone’s highest point.

-Tablet -A rectangular gravernarker set at a right angle to the ground, having inscriptions, raised lettering or carved decoration predominantly on vertical planes, and top surface finished in straight, pedimented, round, oval, or serpentine fashion.
+tablet -A rectangular grave marker set at a right angle to the ground, having inscriptions, raised lettering or carved decoration predominantly on vertical planes, and top surface finished in straight, pedimented, round, oval, or serpentine fashion.

 terrazzo – a synthetic material sometimes used for grave markers.
 Terrazzo consists of chunks of stone, glass, or ceramics mixed into a fine cement.

 tomb – a building-like burial receptacle, Anywhere a body or bodies are stored above ground in drawers.
 A tomb may be grand, but it houses the remains of only a few people, usually family members

 tomb, false – a type of grave marker where a slab of stone or concrete covers the area of a grave and extends above the ground anywhere from a few inches to a couple of feet.
 A false tomb most frequently is boxy, but it may be rounded or otherwise embellished.
 It may have an accompanying gravestone, or it may bear an inscription itself.
 It is not a true tomb, since the burial is underground.